suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

 8. Click on your organisation account Then select on info and scroll down click on **Sync** button.

 9. Wait until the sync is completed.
-Then additionally wait for (5-10) minutes efore proceeding to the next step.

 10. Restart **SEA-W10-CL3**.